 Eiders Surfing.
 Watercolor by C.B.
 Ferguson from daybook “Fishers Island 2006.”

 For 2019 and into 2020, the Museum hired a professional videographer to record and edit videos of many of Director Pierce Rafferty’s past PowerPoint lectures.
 The illustrated presentations cover a variety of Fishers Island topics.
 Titles include: “The History of Brickmaking on Fishers Island,” “The History of Race Rock Lighthouse,” “Captain T.A.
 Scott: Legendary Master Diver, Builder and Wrecker,” “Fishers Island Ferries Over Time.” and “The Rise and Fall of Hotels on Fishers Island.”
 A parallel ongoing project is the creation of virtual exhibits for display on kiosks that will allow the viewer to scroll through visuals with matching captions from past annual exhibitions dating back to the early 2000s.
 Core information about the history of the island will be rescued from dead storage and presented in a format that can easily be explored.

 The Museum would like to acknowledge and thank Ben Gray and the Jeanann Gray Dunlap Foundation for their thoughtful, forward-looking grant.
-When fully implemented, it will continue to give back to the Island community for many years to come.
+When fully implemented, it will continue to give back to the Island community for generations to come.